 top of page

-Are you struggling with knee pain that’s stopping you from running, walking, or playing sport?
-Whether you’re dealing with an ACL injury, arthritis, or recovering after surgery, an experienced physiotherapist can help you reduce pain, rebuild strength, and move freely again.
+Are you struggling with knee pain that’s affecting your ability to run, walk, or play sport?
+Whether you’re managing an ACL injury, arthritis, or recovering after surgery, an experienced physiotherapist can support your recovery with evidence-based care.

 Common Knee Conditions Emma Treats